openvinotoolkit/open_model_zoo/models/intel/bert-small-uncased-whole-word-masking-squad-0002/description/bert-small-uncased-whole-word-masking-squad-0002.md

 * `[PAD]` is a special token used to fill the rest of the input to get given input length (384).

 4. Position indexes,  name: `position_ids`, shape: [1x384].
 Position indexes is sequence of integer values from 0 to 383 representing the position index for each input token.
-The `position_ids` is lways the same for any input tokens set
+The `position_ids` is always the same for any input tokens set

 ## Output